Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Use the default configuration for one project you need to manage.
 2. Activate the appropriate configuration when you work with each of your assigned Google Cloud projects.
 - [ ] 1.
 Use the default configuration for one project you need to manage.
 2. Use gcloud init to update the configuration values when you need to work with a non-default project.

+To manage multiple Google Cloud projects efficiently using the Google Cloud SDK command line interface (CLI), the recommended approach is:

+**Option 1:**
+1. **Create a configuration for each project you need to manage.**
+2. **Activate the appropriate configuration when you work with each of your assigned Google Cloud projects.**

+### Why Option 1 is correct:

+- **Creating a configuration for each project:** This step involves setting up separate configurations in your Google Cloud SDK for each project you want to manage.
+This allows you to define specific settings (like project ID, region, etc.) for each project independently.

+- **Activating the appropriate configuration:** Once configurations are set up, you can easily switch between them using the `gcloud config configurations activate` command.
+This ensures that when you execute commands using the CLI, they apply to the correct project context.

+### Why the other options are incorrect:

+- **Option 2:** Using `gcloud init` to update configuration values when needed does not explicitly encourage the creation of separate configurations for each project.
+It may lead to confusion and potential errors when switching between projects.

+- **Option 3:** Using the default configuration for one project and activating configurations manually is less efficient and could lead to mistakes if commands are run in the wrong project context.

+- **Option 4:** Similar to Option 2, relying solely on `gcloud init` to update configurations for non-default projects may not provide clear separation between different project contexts.

+Therefore, **Option 1** is the best choice as it promotes a clear and organized approach to managing multiple Google Cloud projects with the CLI.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your Managed Instance Group raised an alert stating that new instance creation has failed to create new instances.
 You need to maintain the number of running instances specified by the template to be able to process expected application traffic.
-What should you do?
+What should you do?     ----------------Issue Big Issue

 - [x] Create an instance template that contains valid syntax which will be used by the instance group.
 Delete any persistent disks with the same name as instance names.
 - [ ] Create an instance template that contains valid syntax that will be used by the instance group.
 Verify that the instance name and persistent disk name values are not the same in the template.